HarrisonCamm/Gardeners-Grove/README.md

-# Team C - Gardeners Grove Users
+# Team 600 - Gardeners Grove Users
 basic project using ```gradle```, ```Spring Boot```, ```Thymeleaf```, and ```GitLab CI```.

 > This should be your project's README (renamed to `README.md`) that your team will continually update as your team progresses throughout the year.